Ircama/epson_print_conf/README.md

   -e, --errors          Add last_printer_fatal_errors -c CONFIG_FILE, --config CONFIG_FILE
-                        use the XML configuration file to generate the configuration
+                        use the XML configuration file to generate the configuration -s DEFAULT_MODEL, --default_model DEFAULT_MODEL
+                        Default printer model.
+Example: -s XP-205 -a HOSTNAME, --address HOSTNAME
+                        Default printer host name or IP address.
+(Example: -a 192.168.1.87) -p PICKLE_FILE, --pickle PICKLE_FILE
+                        Save a pickle archive for subsequent load by ui.py and epson_print_conf.py -I, --keep_invalid    Do not remove printers without write_key or without read_key -N, --keep_names      Do not replace original names with converted names and add printers for all optional names -A, --no_alias        Do not add aliases for same printer with different names and remove aliased printers -S, --no_same_as      Do not add "same-as" for similar printers with different names

 Generate printer configuration from devices.xml
 ```